 CBD for Anxiety: Worth a Try

 The current evidence suggests that CBD may improve anxiety in both healthy individuals and people with anxiety disorders.
-Research also shows that it’s a fairly safe substance that holds a lot of promise.
+Research also shows that it’s a fairly safe substance with much promise.

 Still, CBD is not a magical pill, and we agree with researchers that more high-quality studies are needed.
 If you’re interested in trying CBD for anxiety, we recommend using either CBD oil or a vape product.